kjdElectronics/fd-tone-notify/README.md

 #### Config File Sections
 ##### Audio - Required
+  - `disabled`: Set to `true` to disable audio input processing entirely. **Use this when there will not be a live audio input stream** (e.g., when only processing files via API or running in test-only mode).
+When disabled, all audio processing is skipped and no audio hardware is accessed.
+Default: `false`
   - `inputDevice`: The hardware device FD Tone Notify should use to listen for tones and recording.
 On Windows `hw:1,0` will always be the "default" input device selected in Windows.
 On Linux and Raspberry Pi this should be set to `dsnoop` as configured above in the [Setup Linux and Raspberry Pi](#Linux-and-Raspberry-Pi) Section.
 Alternativity, if using pulse audio set the name to `pulse:sinkname` and reference [Configuring Pulse Audio](#configuring-pulse-audio)